Best Open Back Headphones: Top 15 Options in 2018

 About Your Reviewer

-I've owned a fair share of studio monitors.
-My first pair was a used Yamaha HS5.
-The first pair I bought myself was PreSonus Eris 4.5.
-I still have the Eris 4.5 in my studio.
-This review is based on market analysis, personal impressions, and product research.
+I've owned a fair share of headphones, ranging from high-end studio gear to the cheapest Chinese brands you can find on Amazon.
 You can learn more about me and my musical adventures on the about page or get in touch via email.